wage garnishment ohio

 Automatic Stay

 When you file bankruptcy what is called the automatic stay goes into effect.
 That means that any action to collect a debt that has started must stop and no action that has not been started may commence.
 This means that any garnishment removed after the filing of the bankruptcy has to be returned to the person who filed the bankruptcy.
 Your attorney will notify the court of the bankruptcy filing and the automatic stay.
-If the employer does not get a notice in time to stop the withdrawal for the garnishment for your paycheck that is due after the filing then the court will refund the money to you as soon as possible.
+If the employer does not get a notice in time to stop the withdrawal for the wage garnishment for your paycheck that is due after the filing then the court will refund the money to you as soon as possible.
 This means that any funds removed from your wages after you have filed the bankruptcy come back to you.
 Any funds removed prior to the filing are used to pay your creditors who have filed a claim.

-Contact Ohio Bankruptcy Attorney Heather Moseman
+Contact Ohio Wage Garnishment Attorney